Mohit482006/predictive_crime_analysis_trend_and_forecasting/README.md

 Scatter plot: Population vs Crimes
 Model evaluation: MSE, RMSE, R² Score

+✅ Advantages:
+It helps in predicting future crime trends in advance, so police and government can take preventive action and plan resources before crime happens.

 📌 Future Scope:
 Add more years of data
 Use time-series forecasting models